GNS3/gns3-server/README.rst

 Mac OS X
 --------

-DMG package is not available yet.
+Please use our DMG package.